Pancreatic and Liver Cancer

 Currently, medical oncologists base their treatment strategy on standard chemotherapy protocols for specific types of cancer.
 For pancreatic cancer, most treatment regimens apply the drug gemcitabine alone or in combination.
 Additional agents with activity include 5FU, streptozotocin, Mitomycin-C, doxorubicin, the taxanes, platin and select molecularly targeted agents like Tarceva.

 Gemcitabine has also been used successfully to prevent recurrence as an adjuvant therapy.
-Numerous pancreatic cancer clinical trials have compared gemcitabine to gemcitabine-based combinations.
+Numerous clinical trials for pancreatic cancer have compared gemcitabine to gemcitabine-based combinations.
 While no single trial has established clear benefit, there are individual patients who have demonstrably better and longer responses to drug combinations when they are laboratory selected.